Estimating the potential for shared autonomous scooters: Discussion

 \section{Discussion}

-We note that there is a clear cost component of SRSPMDs, i.e.~the extra hardware and software needed to enable autonomy.
+We note that there is a clear cost component of SRSPMDs.
 We estimate the average cost of conventional electric scooters approved by the Land Transport Authority of Singapore as 566~SGD~\cite{scooterprice} and the cost of an autonomous version to be about thrice as much, i.e.~around 1,500~SGD (including the cost for a short range LIDAR and an on-board computer); similar price estimates are given by manufacturers actively developing scooter models with limited autonomy~\cite{thedrive}.
-This implies that considering the static cost of deploying a fleet, using SRSPMDs instead of conventional scooters will be financially reasonable if self-relocation capabilities allow the fleet size to be reduced to approximately one third or less.
-While this is clearly the case for the solutions of the oracle model, focusing on the online model, we see that a fleet size of 5,000 could potentially provide reasonable service if an average relocation speed of $v_R = 5\,\mathrm{km} / \mathrm{h}$ or higher is achieved, at a comparable cost of deploying a fleet of over 15,000 conventional scooters, or the equivalent of the active fleet size in the bikesharing system studied (see Fig.~\ref{fig:fleet_size_cost_wt} in the Supplementary Material for a more detailed analysis of capital costs).
-We note that beyond capital costs, further factors will include extra liability insurance and maintenance requirements for the SRSPMDs, while at the same time, significant savings can be realized due to eliminating the manpower needs for fleet rebalancing.
+This implies that deploying a fleet of SRSPMDs will be financially reasonable over convential vehicles if the fleet size is reduced to one third or less.
+Considering that the average active fleet size of the bike sharing operator is about 15,000, this is true for all cases in the oracle model that we investigated and also for the online model if an average relocation speed of $v_R = 5\,\mathrm{km} / \mathrm{h}$ or higher is achieved (see also Fig.~\ref{fig:fleet_size_cost_wt} in the Supplementary Material).
+Beyond capital costs, further factors will include extra liability insurance and maintenance requirements for the SRSPMDs, while at the same time, significant savings can be realized due to eliminating the manpower needs for fleet rebalancing.
 Both conventional and autonomous scooters are expected to incur similar costs for battery charging or swapping; at the same time, automated solutions for charging could realize further savings for operators.